-I write this on the morning after the Montreal Expos organization played its’ first home game as the Washington Nationals.
+I write this on the morning after the Montreal Expos organization played its first home game as the Washington Nationals.
 Much has occurred since Mike and I made our visit to Olympic Stadium, located in the great city of Montreal.
-In 2002 Major League Baseball purchased the Expos from then owner Jeffrey Loria.
-With control of the Expos MLB had every intention to move them from Montréal.
+In 2002, Major League Baseball purchased the Expos from then-owner Jeffrey Loria.
+With control of the Expos, MLB had every intention to move them from Montreal.
 This was a far cry from the days when the Montreal Expos were the model organization of Major League Baseball.
 They fielded great teams comprised of homegrown talent.
-At one time the Expos has two of the greatest pitchers ever, Pedro Martinez and Randy Johnson, not to mention Hall of Fame catcher Gary Carter and All-Stars like Andre “The Hawk” Dawson, Tim “Rock” Raines, Andres “The Big Cat” Galarraga and Dennis “El Presidente” Martinez.
-The Expos finished in the top 4 in attendance for 5 consecutive years (1979 to 1983).
-They had what seemed to be a National League Division East Division winning team in 1994, but with Major League Baseball going on strike that August the Expos 74-40 record was for naught.
-Baseball in Montreal was never the same since the players and owners ended Expos fans’ dream of a World Series title.
+At one time the Expos had two of the greatest pitchers ever, Pedro Martinez and Randy Johnson, not to mention Hall of Fame catcher Gary Carter and All-Stars like Andre “The Hawk” Dawson, Tim “Rock” Raines, Andres “The Big Cat” Galarraga, and Dennis “El Presidente” Martinez.
+The Expos finished in the top four in attendance for five consecutive years (1979 to 1983).
+They had what seemed to be a National League East Division-winning team in 1994, but with Major League Baseball going on strike that August, the Expos’ 74-40 record was for naught.
+Baseball in Montreal was never the same since the players and owners ended Expos fans’ dreams of a World Series title.

-While Mike and I were waiting for the game to start I was talking to a father who brought his three sons to the game.
-During our conversation Expos pitcher Tony Armas Jr. began signing autographs by the dugout.
+While Mike and I were waiting for the game to start, I was talking to a father who brought his three sons to the game.
+During our conversation, Expos pitcher Tony Armas, Jr. began signing autographs by the dugout.
 I noticed one of the brothers wanted to go, so I offered to take him.
-After he got his glove signed I noticed numerous signatures on his glove, Ken Griffey Jr. and Vladimir Guerrero to name a few, well what I found surprising was how the names where worn out.
+After he got his glove signed, I noticed numerous signatures on his glove, Ken Griffey, Jr. and Vladimir Guerrero to name a couple.
+What I found surprising was how the names were worn out.
 I asked him why and his father responded, “He uses it for Little League.”
-I was shocked when I heard this so I asked him directly why he used it for Little League, he said, “It’s my lucky glove.”
+I was shocked when I heard this so I asked him directly why he used it for Little League; he replied, “It’s my lucky glove.”
 That is what baseball is all about; I could not see many children playing with a glove that has two Hall of Fame players’ autographs on it.
-It saddens me to think that because the Expos have left Montreal that boy and his brothers have thrown their gloves in their closets.
-Only time will tell if a new generation of Montreal’s residence will get to call a new iteration of the Expos their own.
+It saddens me to think that because the Expos have left Montreal, that boy and his brothers have thrown their gloves in their closets.
+Only time will tell if a new generation of Montreal’s residents will get to call a new iteration of the Expos their own.

 Les Expos vivra pour toujours!